 With the 510 mods (often box mods) that are bought you can buy any 510 tank you want to go with it, the same tank with the same e-liquid on 5 different mods will taste slightly different and different tanks on the same mods can taste completely different and in turn different compatible coils in the same tank can taste different / produce more or less vapour.

-Information and picture near top of page, main thing I would recommend here is if you do decide to go this route make sure its a decent size, my previous RBA was at least 30% smaller than the TFV12 which made it so fiddly to set up I gave up with it.
+Information and picture lower in page, main thing I would recommend here is if you do decide to go this route make sure its a decent size, my previous RBA was at least 30% smaller than the TFV12 which made it so fiddly to set up I gave up with it.

 Hopefully I have covered most questions here, but I am bound to I have missed something so will update accordingly.